A Healthcare Agent is someone who makes healthcare decisions for you if you are not able to make decisions for yourself.

 - Whether to continue life support or not

-A Healthcare Agent also helps make sure your doctors follow your preferences stated in in the Living Will portion of your Advance Healthcare Directive.
+A Healthcare Agent also helps make sure your doctors follow your preferences stated in the Living Will portion of your Advance Healthcare Directive.
 The Living Will is also where you can state your own general desires in advance.
 Learn more about Living Wills